MartinKarlsson1337/IoT-bike/README.md

         print("EPIC FAIL")
 ```

 We call the `do_connect` function to connect to our WiFi.
 An instance of the `MQTTClient` class is created.
 This is used to talk to Adafruit.
-We extract the data we need from the Bike_Session parameter, and send it to appropriate feeds.
+We extract the data we need from the passed `Bike_Session` object, and send it to their corresponding feeds.

 Finally, we create an instance of the `Bike_Session` class.
 Then, we enter an infinite loop.
 It will poll the `Bike_Session` object to see if it is still alive.
 If is not alive, we send the session to Adafruit and the break out of the loop.
 ```